Key takeaways:

 There are two ways that pregnenolone can be converted into other hormones.
 The enzyme CYP17A1 can eventually convert pregnenolone into DHEA.
 Alternatively, the enzyme 3B-HSD can convert pregnenolone into progesterone.
 DHEA can then be converted into testosterone or other androgens — or it can convert to estrone and other estrogens.

-2) Insulin resistance and androgen hormone production:
+PCOS Pathway 2: Insulin resistance and androgen hormone production

 Women with PCOS often have problems with insulin resistance and higher blood glucose levels.
-These metabolic changes can a driving factor in the hormonal changes seen in PCOS. [ref]
+These metabolic changes can be a driving factor in the hormonal changes seen in PCOS. [ref]

 Insulin increases the production of androgens in women.
 For this reason, women’s increased testosterone levels show associations with insulin resistance.
 The system works both ways – giving women testosterone can increase insulin resistance.
 These hormones are all interrelated.
 In the ovaries, insulin stimulates the production of testosterone.[ref][ref]

 Androgen hormones in women usually convert to estrogen.
-Higher estrogen levels feedback to the pituitary gland, causing an increase in LH (luteinizing hormone) during ovulation.[ref]
+Higher estrogen levels feed back to the pituitary gland, causing an increase in LH (luteinizing hormone) during ovulation.[ref]

 Thus, when levels of androgen hormones are too high and not appropriately converted to estrogen, it interferes with ovulation or the release of the egg.
 It causes what looks like cysts in the ovaries when the immature egg follicles aren’t released.